BradleyHogle/BradleyHogle/README.md

 - Python (Django, but also random things)

-*Custom Javascript/Typescript, as well as a jumble of React, SolidJS, NextJS, Astro.
+*Custom Javascript/Typescript, as well as some React, SolidJS, NextJS, Astro.